LPAndersson/SIML/docs/04-statisticalLearning.md

 <img src="04-statisticalLearning_files/figure-html/inOutSampleError-1.png" alt="Out-of-sample error vs. degree of polynomial." width="80%" />
 <p class="caption">(\#fig:inOutSampleError)Out-of-sample error vs. degree of polynomial.</p>
 </div>
 The in-sample error is decreasing as the degree of the polynomial increases, and so also the complexity of the model.
 When the degree is small, the in-sample error is a close approximation of the out-of-sample error, but as the degree increases the difference increases and for large degrees the in-sample error provides little information about the out-of-sample error.
-The out-of-sample error is at first decreasing, but unlike the in-sample-error, starts increasing after degree.
+The out-of-sample error is at first decreasing, but unlike the in-sample-error, starts increasing after degree 4.

 In the following sections we will investigate the connection between the in-sample and out-of-sample error.

 ## Hoeffding's inequality

-One tool to understand the connection between the in-sample and out-of-sample error is Hoeffding's inequality.
+One tool to understand the connection between the in-sample and out-of-sample error is *Hoeffding's inequality*.
 This is a result from probability theory and so we will present it as such.
 That is, in this section we do not discuss any application to statistical learning.

 \BeginKnitrBlock{note}<div class="note">Hoeffding's inequality states that:
 Let $Y_1,\ldots, Y_n$ be iid with $E[Y_i]=\mu$ and $a\leq Y_i \leq b$.
 Then for any $\varepsilon>0$,